 - Externalizing text strings for ease of localization.

-- Resolving any currency, time, date, or numbers issues.
+- Resolving any currency, time, date or numbers issues.

-- Enabling double-byte characters or bidirectional writing.
+- If necessary, enabling double-byte characters or bidirectional writing.

 - Creating an I18n-friendly build methodology.

 - Preparing a localization kit.

 - Introduction of I18n tools and any required tool training.